 - Idiopathic – also called chronic spontaneous urticaria (CSU)

-Note: In more than half of chronic urticaria, exact etiology cannot be identified.
+Note: In more than half of chronic urticaria, the exact etiology cannot be identified.

 Pathology and Pathophysiology of Urticaria

-Basic pathophysiology for development of urticaria involves extravasation of fluid in dermis and epidermis due to release of vasoactive substances from cells, most commonly mast cells and basophils.
+Basic pathophysiology for the development of urticaria involves extravasation of fluid in dermis and epidermis due to the release of vasoactive substances from cells, most commonly mast cells and basophils.

 Histamine is the most important vasoactive substance; stimulation of H1 receptors on endothelial and smooth muscle results in increased capillary permeability, while that of H2 receptors dilatation of arterioles and venules.
 Other vasoactive substances include bradykinin, leukotriene C4, and prostaglandin D2.

 Typical allergic urticarias involve IgE-mediated histamine release (type I hypersensitivity), while urticarial vasculitis involve cytotoxic T cell-mediated responses (type II hypersensitivity).